CodeValue/training-genai-workshop-v2/README.md

 </details>

 ## Step 9: Content Classification for the /data Endpoint
-In this step, you’ll classify incoming data using the OpenAI Chat Completion API before generating embeddings.
+In this step, you’ll classify incoming data using the OpenAI Chat Completion API after generating embeddings.
 By categorizing content into predefined topics or labels, you can segment data more effectively for downstream tasks such as vector search or analytics.

 **Tasks Accomplished:**
-- **Classification Integration:** Classify each data item during the /data endpoint processing.
+- **Classification Integration:** Use OpenAI completion tp classify each data item during the /data endpoint processing.
 - **Contextual Guidance:** Provide an instructional system prompt to guide the model's classification approach.
+- **Configuration:** For this task you can configure the `temperature` setting to 0.1, this will make the model more predictable.
+- **Enrich vector payload:** Add the classification to the vector payload for future retrieval.

 <details>
 <summary><strong>Python</strong></summary>